rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 In fact, in Rust, `match` is designed to work quite well *without* taking ownership.
-In particular, the input to `match` is an *L-value expression*; this means that the input expression is evaluated to a *memory location* where the value lives (as opposed to an R-value expression, which conceptually evaluates to the value itself).
-Then `match` works by inspecting the data at that location.
+In particular, the input to `match` is an *L-value expression*; this means that the input expression is evaluated to a *memory location* where the value lives.
+`match` works by doing this evaluation and then inspecting the data at that memory location.

 (If the input expression is a variable name or a field/pointer dereference, then the L-value is just the location of that variable or